 So, to recap: me, my brother—Jed, my mother, my wife, my five-year-old, my four-year-old, and my not-quite-two-year-old daughter, are now stuck out on stinking mudflat at 11:00 at night.
 We just so happened to have Tiki torches with us, so I lit them and stuck them in the muck all around our canoe and raft.
 It was a sight to see, I’m sure.
 But, then there were the mosquitoes.
 We came prepared—we thought—with four types of repellent.
 That included the much vaunted “100% DEET.”
 Six hours of hell.
 I swear the things were catching a buzz off the stuff.

 We kept using the stuff, and after a while I was afraid to use any more, for fear of using everyone else’s.
 So, after much thought, I asked my self, “What would an animal do?”
 The answer was obvious, “Mud, an animal would roll in the mud if it was being attacked by vicious bugs.”
 So I began the task of covering myself with copious amounts of mud, dredged from the sticky lake bottom located just an arms-width away.
 While I was doing this I discovered many interesting things in the mud.
 A shrimp jumped into my boat.
-And by the peak of low tide there were thousands of shrimp crowded around our boat.
-I also caught a crab about ten inches across scuttling near my craft.
-All this wonderment wouldn’t have been quite so bad if it weren’t for my three children who were having one of the worst nights of there short lives.

 It was almost 90 degrees but we had tried to keep a tarp over then.
 However, they didn’t understand that they had to keep the tarp over them to keep from being eaten alive by the mosquitoes.
 Mary Ruth especially would not keep it over her.
 Consequently, she has so many bites on her we seriously considered taking her to the emergency room when we finally made it back.
 I am tired now but in the morning I will write the rest of our misadventures in the Everglades.
 It should suffice to say I am sitting on the beach, relaxing in a cool gulf breeze, and drinking iced tea.
 Oh yeah, life is good….
 That is when it doesn’t suck like a fricker……anyway, there is much, much more to be told, so tune in next time to hear about: